Leaderboard

 3 points

-12. I thought I responded to your comment a couple of days ago, but it vanished!
+I thought I responded to your comment a couple of days ago, but it vanished!
 Trying again...
 My family tree is very lopsided.
 My mother's side is fairly comprehensive, but my dad's is empty, more or less.
 He was born in a region of Eastern Europe that changed borders and governments several times.
 Also there were wars and devastation that likely destroyed records.
 I can't go beyond his mother, and she was so secretive about all that.
 I have hired researchers in that part of the world, but they were not able to come up with anything valuable.
 I would love to set Gates's research team on this mystery, but I don't think even they would find much.
-Just the way it is, and I've accepted it.
+Just the way it is, and I've accepted it.3 points

-13. I use to bake a lot and also cook.
+I use to bake a lot and also cook.
 Now I seldom bake but do all the cooking.
 I have a very thin blade knife I got from my parents.
 It was a give away at a gas station if you purchased a certain amount of gas...lots of years ago.
 It is the last piece of that set.
 It is perfect for slicing cake and I guard it, making sure no one walks off with it.
-It rusts easily so I make sure to dry it immediately after washing it.
+It rusts easily so I make sure to dry it immediately after washing it.3 points

 2 points

-16. Almost the end of January.
+Almost the end of January.
 This is Lab 11 Mod 11.
 Requirements: cross pattern - the background paper; cutout edge - I made a strip which I am not showing in this layout, but I made the shape as a paint brush and used the Vector Shape script around a round colored paper in white; paper clip 3 - one of those thick ones that is hard to open - I used the Change to Target tool to make it a copper color.
 The font is Arial Black.
 I see that we are going to have the Built-A-Kit Workshop again.
-YAY!!
+YAY!!2 points

-17. This is what I'm currently working on: Carole's Pencil Sketch2 script.
+This is what I'm currently working on: Carole's Pencil Sketch2 script.
 Having a lot of fun!
 I did the four cats and then combined them with papers and embellishments from the ID-Circle of Life Kit.
 I have a total of 5 images; one for each cat and then the composite layout.
 All the backgrounds are from the kit.
 I also included a folded edge on the lower left sketch of Mommy in the composite.
-EDIT: Didn't care for the layout so I revised it a bit.
+EDIT: Didn't care for the layout so I revised it a bit.2 points

-18. Lately, I've had so many small problems pop up when trying to "react" to a post, or in creating a post.
+Lately, I've had so many small problems pop up when trying to "react" to a post, or in creating a post.
 I just tried to reply to Rene in my question about printer paper.
 I've typed it twice and clicked submit, and it disappears.
 It did the same recently when I tried to reply to someone else.
 It seems hit and miss.
 I so often have to refresh the page or logout and then log in again in order to do any commenting or reacting.
-Is it just me?
+Is it just me?1 point

 1 point